Robotics-lessons/term2-localization-lab/README.md

 <img src="images/new_robot_result-w1.PNG" width="60%" height="60%" title="Test result">

 ## Introduction
-The project forcus on following several aspects of robotics:
+The project focuses on the following several aspects of robotics:

 * Building a mobile robot for simulated tasks.
 * Creating a ROS package that launches a custom robot model in a Gazebo world and utilizes packages like AMCL and the Navigation Stack.
 * Exploring, adding, and tuning specific parameters corresponding to each package to achieve the best possible localization results.